-Flood mitigation valves shall conform to the manufacturer's drawings and specifications.
+Flood mitigation valves shall conform to the manufacturer's drawings and specifications and to certification requirements.

 A flood mitigation valve shall be representative of the manufacturer's final production equipment shall be examined and compared to drawings and engineering specifications.
 It shall be verified that the representative sample conforms to the physical and structural requirements described in Section 3, General Requirements.